-To mark Independence Day in the US, we've picked out five pool houses in the US that are perfect for relaxing in during the public holiday, including a concrete cabana topped with shrubs and a pavilion beside an infinity pool.
+To mark Independence Day in the US, we've picked out five American pool houses that are perfect for relaxing in during the public holiday, including a concrete cabana topped with shrubs and a pavilion beside an infinity pool.

 At this hillside house in East Texas, residents can take a dip in an infinity pool that gently cascades over the edge towards a view of forest and farmland, or relax on curvy lounge seating partially set underwater.

 They can then while away the day in the kitchen, lounge and dining room in the wall-less pavilion beside, which features a huge oak tree growing up through its roof.

 This blackened timber pool house is broken up by a pale wooden pergola slotted into its middle, to make it look like the structure has been pulled apart.

 New York studio General Assembly designed the outbuilding for a mother and daughter living on Shelter Island, a few hours drive from the city.
 The layout allows them to enjoy a dining in the outdoor central space in warmer weather, and then retreat to the covered living rooms on either side when it cools.

 To match its pastoral setting in Palmer, Texas, architecture office Wernerfield topped the overhanging concrete roof of this cabana with native plants, including sage and yucca.

 The rest of the pavilion has a minimal aesthetic – glazing and stucco walls open onto a shaded patio and the pool at the rear.